urbanware-org/byteweiser/README.md

 #### Environment

-I've tested that on my current system at work:
+The tests have been performed on my current system at work:

 * *Intel Core i7-4770* CPU @ 3.40GHz
 * 32 GigaByte DDR3 RAM